 To receive a license for Indiana gambling, an operator must pay a $100,000 application fee plus annual renewals.
 In addition, applicants for sports betting must have $500,00 in cash reserve and partner with a betting provider like DraftKings or FanDuel.

-Before the start of the 2019 NFL season, three retail sportsbooks were operating in the state.
-Then, one month later, online sports betting went live.
-BetRivers and DraftKings were the first sites to launch, and FanDuel followed shortly after.
+Before the 2019 NFL season kicked off, three retail sportsbooks were already in operation.
+BetRivers and DraftKings were the first online sportsbooks to launch in October 2019, with FanDuel joining shortly after.

 Five Reasons to Bet on Sports in Indiana